juntinyeh/wa-labs-custom-lenses-ddb-check/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

 #### Rule Conditions:

-And then start to create a logical rule for this question:
+Now, to create a logical rule for this question:

-* If every choice were already been applied, it will have no risk.
+* If the rule require every choice must to be applied, then the condition rule will include 4 options been selected for **"NO_RISK"** as result.
+In this case the operator **"&&"** will be applied.

 ```
 	{